Lynn County License Hearing Guide

 After Criminal Case Concludes

-• SR-22 Insurance Requirement: You may be required to obtain SR-22 insurance, which is a certificate of financial responsibility, for a specific period (typically three years).
+• SR-22 Insurance Requirement: You will likely be required to obtain SR-22 insurance, which is a certificate of financial responsibility demonstrating that you have liability insurance.
+This requirement typically lasts for two years.

-• Classes/Programs That Must Be Completed: Depending on the specifics of your case, you may be required to complete a DUI education program or community service.
+• Classes/Programs That Must Be Completed: Depending on the terms of your criminal case and the requirements of the Texas DPS, you may need to complete a DUI education program or substance abuse treatment program before your license can be reinstated.

 Special Programs